Citroën C3: India and Latin America (2022)

 The third generation C3 for Indian and Latin American markets was released on 16 September 2021 and produced since 2022.
 Produced in Brazil and India, the model has been described by Citroën as a "modern hatchback", avoiding the "crossover SUV" branding.

+It is based on the Smart Car Platform and is completely unrelated to the European C3.

 The exterior has crossover SUV styling with its high ground clearance, high bonnet, roof rails and black cladding.
-There are split headlights connected to Citroen’s double-slat grill, the option of orange accents on the front bumper and side cladding, an upright rear hatch door and rectangular LED taillights.
+There are split headlights connected to Citroen’s double-slat grille, the option of orange accents on the front bumper and side cladding, an upright rear hatch door and rectangular LED taillights.

 The interior has a 10-inch touchscreen infotainment system, a dimpled-effect on the dashboard panel, a raised driving position and the colour of the dashboard and seat fabrics can be customised.

 In India, the C3 is praised for its dynamic qualities, but receives persistent criticism for the lack of equipment offered on the model.
 As a result of this criticism, Citroën revised its offering in this market in August 2024, adding automatic climate control, a new instrument cluster inherited from the Citroën C3 Aircross and Citroën Basalt, and 6 airbags as standard.